-This research presented an objective evaluation of the level of resilience in safety management systems in the Ghanaian construction industry using a quantitative approach.
-Compared to the traditional method, the level of resilience in construction safety management systems is a significant issue, according to the findings of this study.
+This research presented an objective evaluation of the level of resilience in SMSs in the Ghanaian construction industry using a quantitative approach.
+Compared to the traditional method, the level of resilience in construction SMSs is a significant issue, according to the findings of this study.
 Thus, the result is that the safety system is reactive rather than proactive.
-Creating and sustaining resilient safety management systems for the construction industry is necessary if any significant improvement in the sector's safety performance is realised.
+Creating and sustaining resilient SMSs for the construction industry is necessary if any significant improvement in the sector's safety performance is realised.